Aluminum frame is lightweight, and the only Strider model to come in silver.

 As explained on our “What to Look for When Purchasing a Balance Bike” page, we are fans of hand brakes on balance bikes, but advise that they are not absolutely necessary.
-Strider does not offer a hand brake, but they do offer a unique footbrake.
+Strider does not offer a hand brake, but they do offer an optional unique footbrake.
 The brake is mounted at the base of the seat post and allows kids to activate it with their heels.
 Our older testers, aged 4 and up, loved using the brake, but still relied mainly on their feet to stop the bike.

 Additional Features to Consider When Purchasing a Balance Bike

 There are a few additional but minor features that a savvy balance bike shopper should be aware of before making a final decision.
 For more detailed information on any of these features, read our “What to Look for When Purchasing a Balance Bike” page.

 TURNING LIMITERS: Strider balance bikes do not have turning limiters.
 The overall effect most limiters have on riding is minor, and their absence shouldn’t be a determining factor in your purchase.